delphidabbler/pashi/Docs/ReadMe.txt

 freely.
 You can also modify it providing you make the source code of your changes freely available.

-After agreeing to the license the installer you choose the installation directory followed by the name of the start menu program group.
+After agreeing to the license you then choose the installation directory followed by the name of the start menu program group.
 Following that you have three options, all of which are selected by default:

 1. Add PasHi's directory to the system path for all users:

     This lets you run PasHi simply by typing its name on the command line, without specifying the path to the program.
 The installer modifies the system PATH environment variable.
 This option is recommended for everyone.
+    Please note that any open command shell windows will need to be closed and re-opened before the updated path will be recognised.

 2. Install sample style sheets and config file templates:

     This option installs various CSS style sheets and config file templates.
-    These files will appear in your %AppData%\DelphiDabbler\PasHi directly immediately after you first run PasHi.
+    These files will appear in your %AppData%\DelphiDabbler\PasHi directory immediately after you first run PasHi.
 The files take up very little disk space so this option is recommended unless you are sure you will never need to use the files.